 Wendel is letting the angries take control of his body, throwing his toys and bugging his dad.
 Maybe he and his Dad can come up with some mindfulness games to help Wendel be the boss of his emotions.

-Deep breathing can help tune down the fight-flight-freeze response.
+- Deep breathing can help turn down the fight-flight-freeze response.

 Watch the video below first, then watch the video as a family!